 A month later they receive his reply with the costs to buy and ship it all to them.
 The final total is staggering to Boone, but Mary and Heidi just sigh, and start talking about organizing the money to be sent north.
 It’s a good thing all three have been saving most of their money for over ten years, because this one purchase is taking a lot of the money.
 Three quarters of their savings are spent on the purchases to date, with the guns and the wagons being the two most expensive ones.

 After the guns arrive another of their preparation activities is to practice shooting accurately with them.
 One of the VMI staff who sees Boone practicing with the pistol says to him, “Boone, I’ve a cousin who lives in Texas, and one of the things he told me about was the need to be fast and accurate when shooting a pistol at something close, like a mountain lion in the rocks.
 He told me how he uses a saddle-gun, because he got used to it while in the cavalry fighting the Mexicans.
 The important thing, for him, was by the time it was out of the holster it was level and already being pulled across to shoot at what’s in front of him.”

-Boone nods, and responds, “That makes sense, Sir, but not much use on foot or on the seat of a wagon.”
+Boone nods his understanding, and responds, “That makes sense, Sir, but not much use on foot or on the seat of a wagon.”

 “Thank you, Sir.
 I’ll have to see how I can practice that, to see how it goes.”
 They talk about guns for a little longer while they practice their shooting, then they both go their own ways for the rest of the day.